RubberChickenParadise/Rcp.AspNetCore.Authentication.ApiKey/Readme.md

 ## Final notes

 Using api keys can possibly cause issues since they are validated on every request.
-If you run into this you can use some sort of caching of successful keys.
-Check out [Rcp.Caching.CachingManager] (https://github.com/RubberChickenParadise/Rcp.Caching.CachingManager) for an option that has some optimizations around multiple cache misses at the same time in a multithreaded application (IE: a web app).
+If the validation hits a backing store (like a database) this may be a place you would want to add some caching.
+[LazyCache](https://github.com/alastairtree/LazyCache) is a great one for a simple local cache.

-If you dont feel like writing your own exponential lockout for IP addresses, use mine [Rcp.Security.BackOff](https://github.com/RubberChickenParadise/Rcp.Security.BackOff)
+If you dont feel like writing your own exponential lockout for IP addresses, use mine [Rcp.Security.BackOff](https://github.com/RubberChickenParadise/Rcp.Security.BackOff).

 ## Framework versions supported